-A selection of distinction level masters dissertations are available online to members of the University of Surrey.
+A selection of distinction level masters dissertations are available online via SurreySearch to members of the University of Surrey.
 These are good examples of how to structure your dissertation.
 You will be able to open and view the dissertations, but not print, or copy and paste from them.
-Login with your IT username and password.

-A number of theses written in support of Higher Degrees (e.g. PhD) gained at the University of Surrey have been digitised and uploaded to
+A number of theses written in support of Higher Degrees (e.g. PhD) gained at the University of Surrey are available via Surrey Research Insight.

 To find specific theses you can search the database by author, title or keyword.
 Alternatively, you can browse the "Theses from the University of Surrey" collection.